The Top 10 Smartest Dog Breeds: Work Smarter, Not Harder

 For more on finding the ideal intelligent dog for your family, check out these additional resources:

-Tips on Owning a Highly Intelligent Dog Breed
+[List of Links] Tips on Owning a Highly Intelligent Dog Breed

 Brain Games and Toys for Smart Dogs